 Yes.
 In many households across the United States, that is the question.
-However, earlier this week, one mom sought to end the annual October argument when she posted a friendly reminder to her family on her Facebook page.
+However, one mom sought to end the annual argument when she posted a friendly reminder to her family.

 Whether you empathize with her or completely disagree, almost every one of us can relate.
 Because there is always one family member who wants to turn the heat on as soon as grocery stores roll out their pumpkin-based treats and another who believes frost should form inside the house first.

 Autumn Brandon began her note – which was written on an index card and taped to her thermostat — with a simple disclaimer: “Unles[s] you answer yes to ALL of these, do not turn on heat.”
 She then asked three simple questions:

 “Are you wearing a hoodie, pants, [and] socks?
 Is it November?
 Do you pay the gas bill?”

 Did you answer no to any of these?
 (Don’t lie; it’s fall, I know you did.)
 Well, if so, Brandon believes you should step away from the thermostat.
 Immediately.
 Even if temps in your neighborhood are in the 30’s and 40’s.